We are acutely aware that there could be a snap general election or decision to have a second referendum in the rest of the year.

 We are putting the pledge forward as a starting point, and encourage feedback and further input.
 It is based on our 4-point plan.
 We put our plan together as points we felt would be hard to argue against, so easiest to gain consensus around while also having the biggest impact.
 There are obviously various other areas that should be carefully considered as required by law (for example, spending limits and controls that have been looked at by the Electoral Commission).
 Also ensuring your campaign is compliant with GDPR.

 We are a politically neutral initiative and would like all the main parties to sign up to the pledge.
-We are in conversations with several parties and are delighted that Change UK – The Independent Group have already adopted it.
+We are delighted that The Independent Group for Change and The Green Party are supporting our campaign.
+We are discussing support of the pledge with several other parties

 We propose the pledge adopted should be simply: